monik182/ws-audio-transcriber/LOG.md

 Finished the UI to save/delete api key
 Finished the basic logic to process the audios
 Not using the firebase function any more

+## Sep 16
+Doing tests to avid multiple requests to the same message id Validate cache first before sending request to OpenAI Deleting cache that has mocked data, maybe use a different test id for mocks

+## Sep 19
+Doing tests to avid multiple requests to the same message id Creating an event queue or delaying the events to prevent multiple requests at once to whisper